This article originally appeared on VICE Canada.

 When compared to breathing fresh air, vaping is risky.
 But comparing it with smoking tobacco is another story.

-Cigarette smoke is an odious mix of gases, vapours, and solids containing hundreds of toxic chemicals, 70 of which are known to cause cancer.
+Cigarette smoke is an odious mix of gases, vapors, and solids containing hundreds of toxic chemicals, 70 of which are known to cause cancer.
 The carcinogenic potency of this mix comes mostly from tar, the solid byproduct of burning tobacco, but many of the chemicals in the gases also do significant damage to the body, especially the lungs.

 Although they do it slowly, on average, cigarettes kill one in two smokers.